i3thuan5/multiple-databases-backup/README.md

 ### Supports Any S3-compatiable Storages

 Using the S3 CLI, it is possible to upload backup files to S3-compatible storage services offered by various vendors.
 The S3 connection settings can be customized through the "environment" configuration.
-See [S3 Storage Configurations](#S3_Storage_Configurations) for details.
+See [S3 Storage Configurations](#S3-Storage-Configurations) for details.

 ### Manual Backup

-To perform an instant manual backup, simply launch a new backup container with the [`SCHEDULE`](#SCHEDULE) variable left empty.
-See [Backup Schedule](#Backup_Schedule) for details.
+To perform an instant manual backup, simply launch a new backup container with the `SCHEDULE` variable left empty.
+See [Backup Schedule](#Backup-Schedule) for details.

 ### Retention Strategy to Remove Old Backup Files

 Retention strategy can be established to remove backups older than a designated time period and retain the earliest backup of every day or month for a set duration.
-See [Retention Policy](#Retention_Policy) for details.
+See [Retention Policy](#Retention-Policy) for details.

 ### Confidentiality and Integrity

 GPG-encrypted backup is supported.
-See [GPG key](#GPG_KEY) for details on how to configure encrypted backups.
+See [GPG Key](#GPG-Key) for details on how to configure encrypted backups.
 Data is transferred on shell pipeline without leaving any unencrypted intermediate data on the disk, in order to preserve confidentiality and integrity of the backup files.

 ### Automated Test and Build